Albuquerque Air Route Traffic Control Center

-Albuquerque Air Route Traffic Control Center (ZAB) is located at 8000 Louisiana Boulevard, Albuquerque, New Mexico, United States.
+Albuquerque Air Route Traffic Control Center (ZAB) (radio communications: Albuquerque Center) is located at 8000 Louisiana Boulevard, Albuquerque, New Mexico, United States.
 The Albuquerque ARTCC is one of 22 Air Route Traffic Control Centers in the United States.

 The primary responsibility is the separation of overflights, and the expedited sequencing of arrivals and departures along STARs (Standard Terminal Arrival Routes) and SIDs (Standard Instrument Departures) for the airspace over most of Arizona and New Mexico, as well as parts of Colorado, Oklahoma, and Texas.
+Albuquerque Center is the 16th busiest ARTCC in the United States.
+In 2024, Albuquerque Center handled 1,799,593 aircraft.

 ZAB covers an area that includes one class Bravo airport.